filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ![image-20210910160837732](https://i.loli.net/2021/09/10/sRY5u6Bw9aj713H.png)

 - Taking advantages of Venus' distributed architectural nature, a gateway service backend built on top of current infrastructure
-- Compact API: seperation of node and droplet data enabling local storage of some of the deal related meta data
+- Compact API: separation of node and droplet data enabling local storage of some of the deal related meta data
 - Data transfer support for different protocols in addition to `Graphsync` [*](https://docs.google.com/document/d/1XWcTp2MEOVtKLpcpiFeeDvc_gTwQ0Bc6yABCTzDmeP0/edit#heading=h.1oxn84bcd1n1)
 - Meta data stored locally in HA database like mySQL by droplet
 - droplet as deal gateway for storage providers using venus chain services (venus shared modules)
 - Deal match making: multiple copies for store and faster retrieval

-### Phase 3: Decentrialized market (Dp2p) model (long-term vision)
+### Phase 3: Decentralized market (Dp2p) model (long-term vision)

 For phase 3, droplet will look into ways to automate deal flow between client and provider using a peer-to-peer approach, giving up its role as a gateway in phase 2.
 Additionally, venus pool can be positioned as a retrieval node which is fully aware of deal meta that chain services helped to record.